 - a.
-An order in the nature of certiorari quashing and/or setting aside the purported decisions of the Minister to set the TACs in KAH1, KAH2, KAH3, KAH4,KAH8 and KAH10; and - b.
-An order quashing the references to Kahawai and the TACs for KAH1, KAH 2, KAH3, KAH4, KAH8 and KAH10 in the Schedule to the Fisheries (Total Allowable Catch) Notice 2004; and - c.
-An order directing the Minister to reconsider and redetermine the decisions setting TACs under section 13 of the Act; and - d.
-Orders giving directions pursuant to section 4(5) of the Judicature

-Amendment Act 1972 as to (i) the applicable legal principles to be applied by the Minister in such reconsideration and redetermination and/or (ii) the relevant matters to be considered by the Minister in such reconsideration and redetermination; and - e.
+An order in the nature of certiorari quashing and/or setting aside the purported 2005 and 2005 decisions of the Minister to set the TACs in KAH1, KAH2, KAH3, KAH4,KAH8 and KAH10; and - An order quashing the references to Kahawai and the TACs for KAH1, KAH 2, KAH3, KAH4, KAH8 and KAH10 in the Schedule to the Fisheries (Total Allowable Catch) Notice 2004, and in the schedule to the Fisheries (Total Allowable Catch) Notice 2005; and - An order directing the Minister to reconsider and redetermine the decisions setting TACs under section 13 of the Act; and - d.
+Orders giving directions pursuant to section 4(5) of the Judicature Amendment Act 1972 as to (i) the applicable legal principles to be applied by the Minister in such reconsideration and redetermination and/or (ii) the relevant matters to be considered by the Minister in such reconsideration and redetermination; and - e.
 Such further and/or alternative direction as the Court thinks fit; and - f.
-Costs.

-5. The decision to allow for non-commercial and recreational interests
+Costs. - 5.
+The decisions to allow for non-commercial and recreational interests